Gotham season 3

 The third season of the American television series Gotham, based on characters from DC Comics related to the Batman franchise, revolves around the characters of James "Jim" Gordon and Bruce Wayne.
 The season is produced by Primrose Hill Productions, DC Entertainment, and Warner Bros.
 Television, with Bruno Heller, Danny Cannon, John Stephens, and Ken Woodruff serving as executive producers.
 The season included inspirations from The Dark Knight Returns, Batman: The Killing Joke, and Batman: Death of the Family.

 The season was ordered in March 2016 and every cast member from the last season returned with the exception of Zabryna Guevara as Sarah Essen; James Frain as Theo Galavan / Azrael; and Nicholas D'Agosto as Harvey Dent.
 New additions to the cast include Benedict Samuel as Jervis Tetch; and Maggie Geha as a grown Ivy Pepper, recasting the role portrayed by Clare Foley in previous seasons, who appears in a guest role.
 The season was broadcast over three consecutive runs: the first 11 episodes aired from September to November 2016; the next three aired in January 2017; and the other eight episodes aired from April to June 2017.
 Like the previous season, the season also holds two subtitles.
 The first 14 episodes are subtitled Mad City while the other eight episodes are subtitled Heroes Rise.
-The season premiered on September 19, 2016 and concluded on June 5, 2017 with a two-hour finale on Fox.
+The season premiered on September 19, 2016, and concluded on June 5, 2017, with a two-hour finale on Fox.

-Plot
+Premise

 With the Indian Hill fugitives on the loose, Jim Gordon takes matters into his own hands as a bounty hunter.
 But will he find demented mastermind Hugo Strange and his deranged subject, Fish Mooney?
 Bullock and Barnes attempt to hold the front line on crime against burgeoning Super-Villains Oswald Cobblepot / Penguin, Edward Nygma / Riddler, the future Poison Ivy and Jervis Tetch, aka Mad Hatter.
-All the while, young Bruce Wayne discovers yet more secrets behind his parents' murder as he peels back the curtain on the infamous criminal organization the Court of Owls.